zfcampus/apigility-documentation/auth/authentication-http-basic.md

 ];
 ```

-It is important to note that local.php configuration is generally intended to be duplicated to a deployment
+It is important to note that `local.php` configuration is generally intended to be duplicated to a
-environment but with different configuration for usernames, passwords, etc.  So in this case of the basic
+deployment environment, but with different configuration for usernames, passwords, etc. The above
-adapter configured via local.php it's a bit unusual because given this example configuration it is equally
+example detailing basic adapter configuration via `local.php` is unusual as it is equally valid for
-valid for a deployment.
+deployment.

 At this point, HTTP Basic authentication with the previously entered username and password is ready
 to use.
 A successfully authenticated identity will allow the user to access the given API: